jasminealicia/ExplOregon/README.md

 Oregon where other people can leave comments.

 Front-end languages/ frameworks used:
-HTML/ EJS
+HTML/ EJS,
-CSS
+CSS,
 Bootstrap

 Server-side languages/ database used:
-Node.js
+Node.js,
-MonogDB
+MonogDB,
 Passport.js (for authentication)

 This is still a Work In Progress! :) My plans for updating this webiste includes: user profile, Google Map location of site posted,